 It is estimated that today, over 1 billion adults suffer from depression and/or anxiety.
-That staggering figure has been attributed to a variety of factors many of which are linked to our modern day, highly stressful lifestyles.
+That staggering figure has been attributed to a variety of factors many of which are linked to our modern-day, highly stressful lifestyles.

-Those who suffer depression or anxiety can attest to the impact it can have on everyday life and overall health and wellness.
+Those who suffer from depression or anxiety can attest to the impact it can have on everyday life and overall health and wellness.
 Whether mild or severe, mental health conditions can be very upsetting for the sufferer and notoriously difficult to treat.

-While the compulsive side of OCD is generally well documented (for example religious and rigorous hand washing or ‘checking’ of things to ensure their safety), the lesser known side involves the obsessive aspect which may cause a sufferer to experience unwanted and upsetting thoughts or images (commonly known as ‘intrusive thoughts’).
+While the compulsive side of OCD is generally well documented (for example religious and rigorous hand washing or ‘checking’ of things to ensure their safety), the lesser-known side involves the obsessive aspect which may cause a sufferer to experience unwanted and upsetting thoughts or images (commonly known as ‘intrusive thoughts).
 These thoughts can cause huge levels of distress in an individual as they struggle to work out what the thoughts mean and why they are thinking in such a way.

 Western medicine has found that OCD usually develops from a combination of genetic and environmental factors.
 In Ayurvedic tradition, conditions like OCD are linked to an imbalance within the bodies’ delicate biochemistry.
 According to Ayurveda, mental health concerns develop when one of the primary doshas is out of balance.